jNearly/jNearly/README.md

 # jNearly

-A library and learning tool.
-Contains the features of jQuery, but written using ES5, ES2015, and modern browser features.
+jNearly is a JavaScript library and learning tool containing the functionality of jQuery, but written using ES5, ES2015, and modern browser features.

-Also will—soon—contain an annotated source so that people don't have to trawl through github! :)
+There is an annotated source, which you can view at [jNearly.com].

 Contributions very welcome!
 Just send a pull request.
 I'd recommend opening an issue before you start working on something, to avoid two people working on the